Indonesia–South Korea relations: Culture

+Among the top 10 most searched songs by Indonesians in 2020, three were Korean singers, and Korean dramas, including "Squid Game" and "Wise Doctor Life," were also very popular.
+In addition, according to the Indonesian Business Center of the Korea Creative Content Agency, Korean food culture, including ramen, chicken, and tteokbokki, has already become part of Indonesians' daily lives.
+In response, the Korean Cultural Center in Indonesia, along with the Korean Embassy and the Korean Association, visited five major cities in Java in 2019 by food trucks Jawa, a Korean friend, came to Java).
+In addition, the concert, co-hosted by the Western Java government and the Korean Association in 2022, was highly praised by the governor and leading presidential candidate Ganjar Pranowo (Baskhara 2022).

+The Korea Tourism Organization, or KTO, office was opened by the Indonesian government in Jakarta to promote bilateral collaboration and facilitate Indonesians' access to information about South Korea.
+It's in Central Jakarta, specifically in Sudirman.
+Whilst the Office of the Korean Cultural Centre, located in Senayan, South Jakarta, was likewise founded by the South Korean government.
+The Korean Culture Centre was officially opened and launched by South Korean Ambassador to Indonesia Kim Young-sun.
+He also noted that the building of the KCC was a reaction to Indonesians' strong interest in Hallyu.

+Indonesian volleyball player Megawati Pertiwi, gained notoriety for playing in JKJ Red Sparks women's team from 2024 to 2025.

 State visits

 President Chun Doo Hwan visited Indonesia in July 1981, and in the next year President Soeharto visited South Korea in October 1982.
 In November 1988 President Roh Tae Woo visited Indonesia.
 President Kim Young Sam visited Indonesia in November 1994.
 Indonesian President Abdurrahman Wahid visited South Korea twice in 2000, on February and on October, and in the same year, President Kim Dae Jung visited Indonesia in November.
 President Megawati Soekarnoputri visited South Korea in March 2002.

 President Susilo Bambang Yudhoyono visited South Korea during an APEC Summit in November 2005.
 In December 2006, President Roh Moo Hyun visited Indonesia to sign a Joint Strategic Partnership between Indonesia and South Korea.
 President Yudhoyono visited Korea as a state guest in March 2012 and President Lee Myung-bak visited Bali to attend the Bali Democracy Forum in November 2012.